thoughtbot/Argo/Documentation/Basic-Usage.md

 ## Usage

-Argo uses Swift's type system along with concepts from functional programming to let you smoothly transform JSON data into Swift model objects or structs.
-Argo's approach does this with a minimum of syntax, while at the same time improving type safety and data integrity compared to other approaches.
+Argo uses Swift's type system along with concepts from functional programming to let you smoothly transform JSON data into Swift model types.
+Argo does this with a minimum of syntax, while at the same time improving type safety and data integrity compared to other approaches.

 You may need to learn a few things in order to learn Argo effectively, but once you do so, you'll have a powerful new tool to hang on your belt!